Homemade Vanilla Buttercream Frosting

 Butter to Sugar Ratios in American Buttercream

 American buttercream tends to be the sweetest style of all the buttercreams.
 However, the sweetness level can be controlled by the ratio of butter to sugar.
 For a slightly sweet buttercream, use a ratio of 1:1 butter to sugar by weight.
-This ratio will also form the least amount of crust when exposed to air.
+This ratio will form the least amount of crust when exposed to air.

 For a buttercream that crusts a great deal that can be used for very intricate piping work, you can increase to butter to sugar ratio by up to 1:4 butter to sugar by weight.